GowerCampbell/LeetCode-Notes/problems/003_longest_substring_without_repeating_characters/notes.md

   "wke" has no repeats → length 3.

 Final answer: 3 (not 4, because "pwke" skips characters, which isn’t a substring).
-By using away to track the characters and where they are positioned
+By using away to track the characters and where they are positioned.

+Strings are inherently sequential and proccessing from left to right aligns with how we read analyze text.